 2.3 PAD Profiles

 For many X.25 connections, the PAD can be used without any changes to its factory configuration.
 For information on creating, saving, and recalling PAD profiles, see the PROF command.
-The four standard profiles are listed below.
+Four standard profiles are provided here: